jupyter-on-openshift/jupyter-notebooks/README.md

   --name scipy-notebook
 ```

-If the build fails because the default memory limit on builds in your OpenShift cluster is too small, run:
+If a build fails because the default memory limit on builds in your OpenShift cluster is too small, run:

 ```
 oc patch bc/scipy-notebook \